cascadiajs/cascadiajs/app/markdown/2025/media-kit.md

 ### Headline

-A Web + AI conference for the Pacific Northwest
+A Web + AI developer conference for the Pacific Northwest

 ### Subtitle

-CascadiaJS is a community-driven conference for developers in the PNW and beyond.
+CascadiaJS is a web + AI conference for developers in the PNW and beyond.
 You will hear from 40+ speakers, connect with 500+ fellow devs, and explore the latest in web and AI technologies with some of the top companies in the industry.

 ### Longer Copy